 You’re starting to get the list now, right?
 You can really just head across the street to any local grocer and you’re likely to find some awesome cell phone plans.
 Not to mention, they are likely less than 10 Euros per month.

-I know I’m certainly not the only one with a cell phone story.
+Have you been through the process of setting yourself up with a cell phone plan?
 What would you recommend?
 Or highly discourage?
 Would you prefer the pay-as-you-go option or monthly contracts?
 What is the best cell phone plan in Germany?
 Leave your suggestions in the comment section below!